Political movement: Examples

 Some political movements have aimed to change government policy, such as the anti-war movement, the ecology movement, alter-globalization and the anti-globalization movement.
 With globalization, global citizens movements may have also emerged.
 Many political movements have aimed to establish or broaden the rights of subordinate groups, such as abolitionism, the women's suffrage movement, the civil rights movement, feminism, gay rights movement, the disability rights movement, the animal rights movement, or the inclusive human rights movement.
 Some have represented class interests, such as the labour movement, socialism, and communism, while others have expressed national aspirations, including both anticolonialist movements, such as Rātana and Sinn Féin, as well as colonialist movements such as Manifest destiny.
 Political movements can also involve struggles to decentralize or centralize state control, as in anarchism, fascism, and Nazism.

 Famous recent social movements can be classified as political movements as they have influenced policy changes at all levels of government.
 Political movements that have recently emerged within the US are the Black Lives Matter Movement, and the Me Too Movement.
-While political movements that have happened in recent years within the Middle East is the Arab Spring.
-While in some cases these political movements remained movements, in others they escalated into revolutions and changed the state of government.
+While in some cases these political movements remained movements, in others they escalated into revolutions and changed governments, such as the Middle East's Arab Spring.

 Movements may also be named by outsiders, as with the Levellers political movement in 17th century England, which was named so as a term of disparagement.
 Yet admirers of the movement and its aims later came to use the term, and it is this term by which they are most known to history.

 Mass movements

 A mass movement denotes a political party or movement which is supported by large segments of a population.
 Political movements that typically advocate the creation of a mass movement include the ideologies of communism, fascism, and liberalism.
-Both communists and fascists typically support the creation of mass movements as a means to overthrow a government and create their own government, the mass movement then being used afterwards to protect the government from being overthrown itself; whereas liberals seek mass participation in the system of representative democracy.
+Both communists and fascists typically support the creation of mass movements as a means to overthrow a government (Note: Contrast Leninist Vanguardism.)

+and create their own government, the mass movement then being used afterwards to protect the new political system from being overthrown itself; whereas liberals seek mass participation in the system of representative democracy.